 Transom Window Lifts

-Our 1913 Queenslander was built with 14 transom windows above internal and external doors.
+Our 1913 Queenslander was built with fourteen transom windows above internal and external doors.
 Over time they were all nailed, painted and jammed shut and by the time we moved into the house they hadn't been opened for - who knows, 70 years or more.
-I can't stand paint-smothered hardware so a restoration was always on the cards.
+I can't stand paint-smothered and inoperable fittings so a restoration was always on the cards.